PtxDK/Master/code/notes.md

 # Data augmentations
 - what is the best method to apply data augmentation?
   - apply randomly each time an example is taken
-    - reapeat the dataset multiple times
+    - repeat the dataset multiple times
       - can cause the problem of overfitting
   - build dataset without augmentations once
     - some core examples might not be generated